ethereum/remix-project/docs/index.rst

 Overview
 --------

-Remix provides an integrated development environment for smart contract development.
+Remix provides an integrated development environment (IDE) for smart contract development.
-It focuses on development and deployment of Solidity written smart contract.
+It focuses on the development and deployment of Solidity written smart contracts.

 Remix is a good solution if you intend to:

- - Develop smart contract (remix integrates a solidity editor).
+ - Develop smart contracts (remix integrates a solidity editor).
- - Debug smart contract execution.
+ - Debug a smart contract's execution.
  - Access the state and properties of already deployed smart contract.
  - Debug already committed transaction.
- - Analyze solidity code to reduce coding mistake and enforce best practices.
+ - Analyze solidity code to reduce coding mistakes and to enforce best practices.
- - Together with Mist (or any tool which inject web3), Remix can be used to test and debug Dapp (see :doc:`../tutorial_mist`)
+ - Together with Mist (or any tool which inject web3), Remix can be used to test and debug a Dapp (see :doc:`../tutorial_mist`)

-Developping smart contract requires a deep understanding of the associated Blockchain technology.
+Developing smart contract requires a deep understanding of the associated Blockchain technology.

 !!
 Don't use Remix against a production network unless you are completely sure what you are doing !!